BEST Papua New Guinea Cruise Deals (2024 + 2025): Cheap & Discount Cruises to Papua New Guinea - Cruise Critic

 Cruise Critic can help you find affordable cruise deals to Papua New Guinea.
 Choose from the best cruise deals and specials for Papua New Guinea cruises.
 Save up to 40% on last minute Papua New Guinea cruises.
 For the best cruise deals, it’s best to book far in advance of your trip.
 Popular time cruise deals are released is during wave season (January - March).

-Popular Papua New Guinea cruises often sail to Sydney (Australia), Cairns, Darwin, Bali and Alotau during their cruise itinerary.
-Papua New Guinea cruises could leave from Brisbane, Darwin, Singapore, Sydney and California.
+Popular Papua New Guinea cruises often sail to Cairns, Singapore, Auckland, Bali and Port Moresby during their cruise itinerary.
+Papua New Guinea cruises could leave from Auckland, Brisbane, Darwin, Singapore and Sydney.
 Most commonly, Papua New Guinea cruises sail for 15+ Days days.

 Sail to the destination of your dreams from the departure port that works best for you.
 Enjoy cruise perks all for one affordable price.
 Similar to a traditional all inclusive vacation, food and entertainment on board is included in your cruise fare.
 Most cruise lines also offer a special and affordable drink package for your trip.
 Different from an all inclusive resort, you wake up at a new port throughout your vacation rather than the same scenery.